 In the above photo L-R:

 Send someone a message using the language of flowers, just make a pretty framed picture or card, or buy one of ours!
+The framed flowers below were all handmade in Sussex using locally grown plants which we press in our workshop.

 In the pic L-R:

-So you’ve planned the gift, why not set the scene?
+Shop HandmadeSo you’ve planned the gift, why not set the scene?
 Sprinkle some flower petals.

 In the pic L-R: